thegrunge36/adaptive-video-encoder-releases/README.md

 Use `--manual-grain-clean`.
 This mode activates a dedicated `atadenoise + vaguedenoiser` chain that attacks temporal grain frame-to-frame first, then cleans the spatial residue via wavelets — without the plastic look on skin or fine detail.
 Strength is auto-calibrated from the detected grain level, with a minimum floor to guarantee a clean result.

 **What is adaptive anti-banding and when should I turn it off?**
 Banding (visible color steps in dark gradients or skies) is a classic H.265 artifact on scenes with limited dynamic range.
-Adaptive Video Encoder automatically detects at-risk shots (high dark-pixel fraction, low grain level) and triggers a targeted chain: `gradfun` post-filter, `SAO` selectively enabled on I-frames, and a small CRF bonus to better allocate bits to those zones.
-Grain isn't affected because the chain only fires when detected grain is low. **Disable via `--no-debanding`** in two cases: (1) films with heavy grain throughout where gradfun might smooth texture, (2) to reproduce the encoder's behavior before this chain was added (legacy encodes).
+Adaptive Video Encoder automatically detects at-risk shots (high dark-pixel fraction, low grain level) and triggers a targeted chain: native 10-bit `deband` filter (no lossy format round-trip), `SAO` selectively enabled on I-frames, and a small CRF bonus to better allocate bits to those zones.
+Grain isn't affected because the chain only fires when detected grain is low. **Disable via `--no-debanding`** in two cases: (1) films with heavy grain throughout where deband smooths too much texture, (2) to reproduce the encoder's behavior before this chain was added (legacy encodes).

 **Encoding speed?**
 The tool uses x265 `slower` or `veryslow` presets — not a fast encoder, a *good* one.
 For faster encoding use `--no-veryslow`.